ejfuture/telecom-genai-demo/README.md

 You may start it with
 ```
+ollama serve

-"ollama serve" or from Homebrew "brew services start ollama""
+or from Homebrew

+brew services start ollama
 ```

 Git install: